stacks-network/docs/_core/smart/tutorial.md

 ## Access the Explorer Sandbox

 {% include note.html content="This tutorial uses a developer preview release of the <a href='https://testnet-explorer.blockstack.org/'>Stacks 2.0 Explorer</a>.
-Please feel free to report issues or request enhancements on the <a href='https://github.com/blockstack/explorer/issues/new'>blockstack/explorer</a> repository." %}
+Please feel free to report issues or request enhancements on the <a href='https://github.com/blockstack/explorer/issues/new'>blockstack/explorer</a> repository.
+For more details about this release, see the <a href='https://forum.blockstack.org/t/explore-the-stacks-2-0-testnet-with-the-new-explorer-developer-preview/10889'>Explore the Stacks 2.0 Testnet</a> post in the Blockstack forums." %}

 Open up the [Stacks 2.0 Explorer Sandbox view](https://testnet-explorer.blockstack.org/sandbox).
 You will be asked to sign in with a Blockstack account, so you can sign transactions when interacting with the Blockchain.
 Follow the steps on the screen to complete the process.